Robert Peston: Career

 On 4 February 2009, Peston appeared as a witness at the House of Commons Treasury Select Committee, along with Alex Brummer (City Editor, Daily Mail), Lionel Barber (editor of the Financial Times), Sir Simon Jenkins (The Guardian) and Sky News Business Editor Jeff Randall to answer questions on the role of the media in financial stability and "whether financial journalists should operate under any form of reporting restrictions during banking crises."

 On 28 August 2009, Peston had a highly publicised row with James Murdoch, following the latter's MacTaggart lecture.
 In 2010–2011, he repeatedly broke stories relating to News International's involvement with phone hacking at times which were perceived as advantageous to the company, this, combined with his relationship with senior News International figures, led to articles and comments regarding his close relationship to the organisation.

-In 2010 Peston founded Speakers for Schools, a pro-bono education venture which organises speakers from the worlds of business, politics, media, the arts, science, engineering and sports to give talks for free in state schools.
+In 2010, Peston founded Futures for All (formerly Speakers for Schools), a pro-bono education venture which organises speakers from the worlds of business, politics, media, the arts, science, engineering and sports to give talks for free in state schools.

 On 17 October 2013, Peston was appointed Economics Editor of BBC News, replacing Stephanie Flanders who was appointed as Chief Market Strategist at JP Morgan Asset Management.
 He continued as Business Editor, as well until his replacement Kamal Ahmed took over the post on 24 March 2014.

 On 4 October 2015, it was announced that Peston would leave the BBC to join ITV News as their Political Editor, replacing Tom Bradby who became the main presenter of News at Ten.
 Peston made his last appearance on BBC News on 25 November 2015, and his first appearance on ITV's News at Ten on 11 January 2016.
 He had a significant scoop in April 2016, when Prime Minister David Cameron stated in an interview he had profited from his father's offshore Blairmore Holdings trust, after information about the trust had been disclosed in the Panama Papers release.

-He presents ITV's new weekly political discussion show, Peston on Sunday, which started on 8 May 2016.
+He presents ITV's weekly political discussion show, Peston on Sunday, which started on 8 May 2016.
 In 2018, the programme moved to a Wednesday night timeslot, rebranded as Peston.

 In December 2019, Peston apologised for incorrectly tweeting, without verification, that a Labour activist had punched a Conservative Party adviser.
 Footage was soon released showing that this was not true; he later apologised for his remarks and retracted them.
 In 2020, he said that Boris Johnson's government had become socialistic, and was "more Castro than Castro".